zlatanvasovic/hackwork/README.md

 Hackwok is a layout-based PHP micro-framework made for HTML5 sites.
 You can also make HTML4 sites with Hackwork, don't worry.

 Minimal required PHP version is 5.3.
-Hackwork may work on 5.2 also, but it's not officially supported.
+Hackwork may also work on PHP 5.2, but it's not officially supported.

 ## Table of contents